ScilifelabDataCentre/Anubis/README.md

   - Unique prefix (identifier) letters, digits, underscore
   - With info, documents, instructions, etc, for the user (applicant).
   - Defines proposal fields, review fields, and access configuration.
-  - Handled by admin.
+  - Handled by admin, or by a user that has been allowed to create calls.
   - Admin sets the reviewers and chairs of a call.
   - Date opens.
   - Date closes (time, local).
   - Date reviews due.
-  - Status determined by dates.
+  - Status is determined by dates.

 - Proposal
   - = Application = submission; the proposal to be reviewed.